Sn4keyes/Projet_BDD/README.md

 > docker-compose up -d

-After installing all packages and launching all images, you should have 6 images running on your docker container.
+After installing all packages and launching all images, you should have 6 images running on your **docker container**.

 ### Run project:

 To launch the project you will have to run 2 scripts.
 1 on the root of the project and 1 on the docker image of pyspark_notebook.
-- Connect to the docker image of pyspark_notebook on a terminal at the root of the project:
+- Connect to the docker image of **pyspark_notebook** on a terminal at the root of the project:

 > docker exec -it pyspark_notebook bash